Investigator Studies Program (MISP): Respiratory Syncytial Virus (RSV)

 - Studies on antimicrobial consumption in RSV disease and the potential for prophylaxis to reduce antimicrobial consumption and stewardship.

-Please complete a protocol with detailed budget via Visiontracker, the Company's on-line study management system (in US).
-The proposals will be collectively reviewed and selected by the RSV MISP Committee.
+Please complete a protocol with detailed budget via Visiontracker, the Company's on-line study management system (in US) or your MSD country representative (outside US).
+The protocols will be collectively reviewed and selected by the RSV MISP Review Committee.

 Critical Activities and Timelines: